"Thinking Quantum": Lectures on Quantum Theory: Continuous Quantum Systems

-The \emph{quantum harmonic oscillator} is a particular case of a quantum system which turns out to describe many different physical systems, and in particular, is essential to quantum field theory.
-We start with the Hamiltonian for a classical non-relativistic massive particle which has a particular potential energy:

-Here, $m$ is again the mass of the particle, and $\omega$ is some numerical constant (sometimes called the \emph{frequency} or \emph{angular frequency}).
-We quantize the system by promoting $x$, $p$ and $H$ to operators.
-We are interested in finding the energy eigenstates of this quantized system.
-Instead of finding them by solving a complicated differential equation, we will use an easier (and more intuitive) method.
+Let us now quantize the simple harmonic oscillator by promoting $x$ and $p$ to operators.
+We are interested in finding the energy eigenstates of this quantum system.
+Instead of finding them by solving a differential equation, we will use an easier and more intuitive method.
+We define the \emph{ladder operators} :